- 1 What is Cold Pressed Juice?

 While there are a bunch of different ways you can enjoy fruit and vegetable juice, cold-pressed juice is my favourite way!
 You can enjoy the same store-bought pressed juice for a fraction of the price, and the health benefits are undeniable!

-Take a look at my ultimate guide on how to find a great cold press juicer to make sure you’re getting the most out of your fruits and vegetables!
+Take a look at my ultimate guide on how to find the best cold press juicer to make sure you’re getting the most out of your fruits and vegetables!

 You’ll find all my cooking tips here.